bdibil/Note-Taker/README.md

-# Express.js - Note Taker <Express.js - Note Taker>
+# Express.js - Note Taker

 ## Description
 - Note-taking application that can be used to write and save notes